November 9, 1929 – February 4, 2003

 for Area 6 Festivals

-Area 6 offers five scholarships to its Festival Conference (one per state) which cover the cost of registration.
+Area 6 offers FIVE scholarships to its Festival Conference (one per state) which cover the cost of registration.
 This includes all massed and divisional ringing, classes, special events, meals, and swag.
 It does not include lodging, travel, or required music for massed ringing.

 In order to receive a scholarship, the participant must be a first time festival attendee and must attend the entire event.
-Any director or ringer who resides in Area 6 and is a participating member of a registered Handbell Musicians of Inc. handbell or handchime choir of any age is eligible to apply.
+Any director or ringer who resides in Area 6 and is a participating member of a registered Handbell Musicians of America handbell or handchime choir of any age is eligible to apply.

 The application deadline is included on the form.